-Before continuing, be aware of the name of the working platform, often referred to as the target triplet.
-A simple way to determine the name of the target triplet is to run the config.guess script that comes with the source for many packages.
-Unpack the Binutils sources and run the script: ./config.guess and note the output.
+Almost all the build systems use names of the form cpu-vendor-kernel-os referred to as the machine triplet.
+An astute reader may wonder why a "triplet" refers to a four component name.
+The reason is history: initially, three component names were enough to designate unambiguously a machine, but with new machines and systems appearing, that proved insufficient.
+The word "triplet" remained.
+A simple way to determine your machine triplet is to run the config.guess script that comes with the source for many packages.
+Unpack the binutils sources and run the script: ./config.guess and note the output.
 For example, for a 32-bit Intel processor the output will be i686-pc-linux-gnu.
-On a 64-bit system it will be x86_64-pc-linux-gnu.
+On a 64-bit system it will be x86\64-pc-linux-gnu.

-Also be aware of the name of the platform's dynamic linker, often referred to as the dynamic loader (not to be confused with the standard linker ld that is part of Binutils).
+Also be aware of the name of the platform's dynamic linker, often referred to as the dynamic loader (not to be confused with the standard linker ld that is part of binutils).
 The dynamic linker provided by Glibc finds and loads the shared libraries needed by a program, prepares the program to run, and then runs it.
-The name of the dynamic linker for a 32-bit Intel machine will be ld-linux.so.2 (ld-linux-x86-64.so.2 for 64-bit systems).
+The name of the dynamic linker for a 32-bit Intel machine will be ld-linux.so.2(ld-linux-x86-64.so.2 for 64-bit systems).
 A sure-fire way to determine the name of the dynamic linker is to inspect a random binary from the host system by running: readelf -l <name of binary> | grep interpreter and noting the output.
 The authoritative reference covering all platforms is in the shlib-versions file in the root of the Glibc source tree.